Astronomy. Software. Systems.

 24 – 28 October 2021

-Mark your calendars for the 31st annual conference on Astronomical Data Analysis Software and Systems (http://adass.org).
-The conference will be held on 24-28 October 2021, and hosted by IDIA, RATT, and SARAO.
+The 31st annual conference on Astronomical Data Analysis Software and Systems.
+The conference will be held physically in Cape Town at The Westin Hotel and Online, on 24-28 October 2021, and hosted by IDIA, RATT, and SARAO.

 Key themes for ADASS XXXI are: